stocnet/migraph/README.md

 ### Extends your current network analysis workflow

-`{migraph}` offers a range of measures and models that wrap existing functions in common packages for use with one-mode networks, but extend these to treat and/or normalise for two-mode (and sometime three-mode) networks correctly.
+`{migraph}` offers a range of measures and models with sensible defaults.
+Most wrap existing functions in common packages for use with one-mode networks, but extend these to treat and/or normalise for two-mode (and sometime three-mode) networks correctly.
-Functions are given intuitive and succinct names wherever possible.
+Functions are given intuitive and succinct names that avoid conflicts with existing function names wherever possible.

 #### Manipulation